Syllabus for IST 402 Emerging Technologies:

 5. COURSE CONDUCT

-• All work must be completed and turned in at the start of class on the assigned date.
+6. All work must be completed and turned in at the start of class on the assigned date.
 No late work will be accepted.
 Late means after the class has begun.
-Note that a computer's failure is not an excuse (it represents poor planning on your part).
-If you miss a deadline, a written explanation of a university recognized excuse and written documentation (e.g., a doctor's note) must be handed to me at the end of a lecture.
+Note that a computer's failure is not an excuse (it represents poor planning on your part, we recommend a USB drive or tools such as dropbox).
+If you miss a deadline, a written explanation of a university recognized excuse must be handed to me at the end of a lecture.

 Assignments that are simply late can be turned in for feedback but 0 marks.

-• Carefully proofread your work.
+8. Carefully proofread your work.
 Mistakes include spelling, grammatical errors, and other typos.
 You should assume that your reader is about as smart as you, not smarter.
-You must also show your work, even if you just note 'by inspection'.
-The marker will want to know that you know how to get the answer.

-• Students who participate in University-sanctioned events (such as athletics) must make prior arrangements and give ample notice.
+11. Students who participate in University-sanctioned events (such as athletics) must make prior arrangements and give ample notice but will be excused.

 6. IST 402 CLASS SCHEDULE (subject to revision)